munemshams/Creating-a-Chest-X-Ray-Pneumonia-Classifier-using-PyTorch/README.md

 This project demonstrates a complete deep learning workflow including:

 - Loading and preprocessing medical image datasets
-- Applying **transfer learning** with a pretrained CNN
+- Applying **transfer learning** with a pretrained convolutional neural network
 - Training a deep learning model using PyTorch
-- Evaluating the model on test images
+- Evaluating the model on unseen test images
 - Exporting predictions to a CSV file

 The repository demonstrates how **deep learning models can be applied to medical imaging tasks**.